Rotary district governor visits Rancho Santa Fe club

-The Rancho Santa Fe Rotary had the special honor of hosting Rotary District 5340 Governor Mel Gallegos at its Aug.
+The Rotary Club of Rancho Santa Fe had the special honor of hosting Rotary District 5340 Governor Mel Gallegos at its Aug.
 8 meeting.

-In his remarks, Gallegos complimented the Rancho Santa Fe Rotary for its many accomplishments—since the club was founded in 1959 with just 17 members, the club has given over $1,974,000 to the Rotary Foundation supporting district and global projects.
+In his remarks, Gallegos complimented the Rotary Club of Rancho Santa Fe for its many accomplishments—since the club was founded in 1959 with just 17 members, the club has given over $1,974,000 to the Rotary Foundation supporting district and global projects.
 Gallegos acknowledged the Rotary’s work with local firefighters, participation in community events and dedication to youth programs.

 The club recently collected backpacks for the Exceptional Family Member Program at Camp Pendleton, which supports military families that have children with special needs.